hasezoey/typegoose-v2/README.md

 ## Integration

+### class-validator

+This Project works with `class-validator` & uses it internally

+-> Please note, that if you dont want to use `class-validator`, there is currently a [known "warning message" of `No metadata found`](https://github.com/typestack/class-validator/issues/279)

+### class-transformer

-This Project should work with `class-transformer` & `class-validator`
+This Project should not have any issues with `class-transformer`

 ## Additonal Infos